aim-qmul/sdx23-aimless/README.md

 </div>

+AIMLESS (Artificial Intelligence and Music League for Effective Source Separation) is a special interest group in audio source separation at C4DM, consisting of PhD students from the AIM CDT program.
+This repository contains our training code for the [SDX23 Sound Demixing Challenge](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023).

 ## Quick Start

 The conda environment we used for training is described in `environment.yml`.
-The below commands should be runnable if you're using EECS servers.
+The below commands should be runnable if you're using QMUL EECS servers.
 If you want to run it on your local machine, change the `root` param in the config to where you downloaded the MUSDB18-HQ dataset.

 ### Frequency-masking-based model